ocaml-gospel/gospel/doc/getting-started.rst

 This tutorial only covered very few features of Gospel.
 Please feel free to visit our other resources before getting started:

-- If you like to learn by example, the :doc:`walkthrough <walkthrough>` section contains a gallery of more advanced use-cases extracted from real-world interfaces.
+- If you like to learn by example, the :doc:`walk-through <walkthrough>` section contains a gallery of more advanced use-cases extracted from real-world interfaces.
 Those should help you familiarize yourself with the process of formal specification.